Recycling Facts and Figures

-- In 2014, metal constituted over 9 percent of MSW generated in the US.
-Just under 24 million tons of metal waste was generated and almost 8 million tons (34 percent) were recycled in that year.
+- In 2015, metal constituted over 9% of MSW generated in the U.S. 24 million tons of metal waste was generated and just over 8.2 million tons (34%) were recycled in that year.

-- Recycling just one aluminum can save sufficient energy to run a television set for around 3 hours or one 100-watt bulb burning for 4 hours.
+- Recycling just one aluminum can save sufficient energy to run a television set for around 3 hours or burn one 100-watt bulb for 4 hours.

 - 20 recycled aluminum cans can be produced with the energy required to produce just one aluminum can using virgin ore.

-- According to the Aluminum Association, 64.3 percent of aluminum beverage containers were recycled in the U.S. in 2015, or 56.8 billion containers.
+- According to the Aluminum Association, 64.3% of aluminum beverage containers — 56.8 billion containers — were recycled in the U.S. in 2015.

-- Using recycled copper in copper processing saves 85 percent to 90 percent energy requirements than using new copper from virgin ore.
+- Using recycled copper in copper processing saves 85% to 90% of energy compared to using new copper from virgin ore.

-- Each year, Automotive Recycling Industry in North American saves roughly 85 million barrels of oil from being used in production of new or replacement automobile parts.
+- Each year, the Automotive Recycling Industry in North America saves roughly 85 million barrels of oil from being used in the production of new or replacement automobile parts.

-- Each year, worldwide Auto Recycling Industry recycles more than 25 million tons of waste materials which are collected from out of order cars.
+- Each year, the worldwide auto recycling industry recycles more than 25 million tons of waste materials, which are collected from out-of-order cars.

 - According to reports, automobiles are the most recycled consumer products.

-- Currently 80 percent of discarded cars are recycled and the remaining 20 percent can’t be recycled.
-Click here to read more auto recycling facts.
+- Currently 80% of discarded cars are recycled.
+The remaining 20% can’t be recycled.

 Other Recycling Facts

-As per the Deconstruction Institute, every year, the U.S. building deconstruction and demolition industry produces around 125 million tons of debris that go to landfills and only 2% of total building material waste is recycled.
+As per the Deconstruction Institute, every year, the U.S. building deconstruction and demolition industry produces around 125 million tons of debris that go to landfills, and only 2% of total building material waste is recycled.
 As all of these statistics show, there is clearly still a lot of work to be done to improve our recycling efforts.